bridgelancer/cryptle_fork/docs/guides.rst

 The control of the execution of the methods of the Strategy was achieved by the combined use of various **onEvent** functions such as :meth:`~cryptle.registry.Registry.onTick`, :meth:`~cryptle.registry.Registry.refreshLogicStatus` and the :meth:`~cryptle.registry.Registry.check` method.
-**onEvent** functions should listen to an external source via the Event bus architecture in order to update its internal state for the Strategy.
+**onEvent** functions could listen to an external source via the Event bus architecture in order to update its internal state for the Strategy, or being directly called by the Strategy.

 .. code:: python